Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Radiance

-Sailing into the new millennium as the Carnival Victory, the Carnival Radiance was revitalised in 2020.
-This makeover introduced new delights such as Shaq’s Big Chicken and Guy’s Burger Joint.
+Sailing into the new millennium as the Carnival Victory, the Carnival Radiance was revitalized in 2020.

 Carnival Luminosa